thomasrebele/yakm/README.md

 Caveats
 ---

-* right click does not work in some programs (e.g., evince)
+* Right click does not work in some programs (e.g., evince)
-* left click does not work in some programs (e.g., XFCE panel)
+* Left click does not work in some programs (e.g., XFCE panel)
-* some commands of keynav are not yet implemented (e.g., grid-nav off/toggle, record, sh, cut-*, ...)
+* Some commands of keynav are not yet implemented (e.g., grid-nav off/toggle, record, sh, cut-\*, ...)
+* The drawing module could be improved.
+Currently it uses the external command `xrefresh` to remove previously drawn lines.
+This causes a noticable flickering.